What are some interesting cardio workouts for big guys who don't like cardio? How can big men get back to training post-Lockdown?

 It's uber-important to wear clothing that breathes when doing Cardio.
 Say N.O to B.O!

-The gyms will re-open.
-Life will return to a new normal.
-Yet, in the post-Coronavirus world, home workouts will take on a new level of importance.
+In the post-Coronavirus world, home workouts will take on a new level of importance.
 This is because people have adapted to exercising without having to pay gym fees.
 There are plenty of options out there for us big guys to get back into shape, especially if you have over-indulged in the finer things in life during Lockdown.
-I know I have (read: Netflix and chillax!).
+I know I have.

 But how does one get motivated?
 If you have read Can’t Hurt Me by the unstoppable human dynamo that is David Goggins, do yourself a favour and pick up a copy.
 Seriously.
 Just do it!
 Goggins was able to turn his life around and get into peak physical shape by first ‘callusing’ his mind.
 In the book you fill find Goggins talks a fair bit about rucking.
 What is rucking?
 Rucking is an American term for what we Aussies would call going for a hike with a heavy backpack.
 The benefits of this type of cardio for big guys is profound.